 Overall, gold has been “a relative oasis of calm” amid elevated volatility in global markets this year, Mr Heng observes.

-“Over the medium to longer run, volatility in the financial markets, ongoing global geopolitical risk and elevated policy risk under the next Trump administration may lead to even stronger safe haven demand for gold.”
+“Over the medium to longer run, volatility in the financial markets, ongoing global geopolitical risk and elevated policy risk under the second Trump administration may lead to even stronger safe haven demand for gold.”

-However, sudden interest rate increases could derail the current price trajectory, Mr Heng warns.
+However, sudden interest rate changes could derail the current price trajectory, Mr Heng warns.
 If the US Fed and other global central banks unexpectedly stop cutting rates, or start hiking interest rates, gold prices could fall.

 How much gold should you own?